fancidev/qtinter/docs/quickstart.rst

 And that's it!

-To see these in action, check out the :ref:`lcd-clock-example` example and the :ref:`http-client-example` example.
+To see these in action, check out the :ref:`clock-example` example and the :ref:`http-client-example` example.
 For usage details, see :ref:`using-using-asyncio-from-qt` and :ref:`using-asyncslot`.